Scott3-0/Archived-Unforked-7776-ftc_app/README.md

 # A Note before you use!
-This repository is the sum of almost all of FIRST Tech Challenge team 7776's code going back to the 2016-17 Velocity Vortex season.
+This repository is the sum total of FIRST Tech Challenge team 7776's code going back to the 2016-17 Velocity Vortex season.
 If you would like to use any of this code for yourself, feel free to.
-For updated code and more info on future season go to Scott3-0/18461-ftc_app.
-This is what we will be using for the2020-21 Ultimate Goal season.
+For updated code and more info on future seasons go to Scott3-0/18461-ftc_app.
+This is what we will be using for the 2020-21 Ultimate Goal season.
 Everything has been saved in it's original form, including everything past this paragraph in this Read Me.

 \- Scott